dubey-sukhsagar/Electrical-Transformer-fault-prediction/README.md

 # MLSP-Final-Peoject-
-Thermal, electrical stress ,Decomposition of insulating ma- terial and incipient faults leads to generation of various type of gases (H2, CH4, C2H6, CO2 etc) inside oil filled trans- formers.
+Thermal, electrical stress ,Decomposition of insulating material and incipient faults leads to generation of various type of gases (H2, CH4, C2H6, CO2 etc) inside oil filled transformers.
 These abnormal operating condition are hard to detect by normal mechanism.
 So task is to classify the faults based on the Dissolve gas concentration.
 I took 200 data points attached with paper